 Since 2014, YECA’s Climate Leadership Fellows program has trained dozens of young climate leaders to be effective activists, organizers, and advocates in their communities for just and compassionate climate action.
-We are seeking 30 college students who are ready to take their activism to the next level through community building, civic engagement, and faithful advocacy.
+We are looking for college students who are ready to take their activism to the next level through community building, civic engagement, and faithful advocacy.

 - Be on the front lines of something bigger than yourself—join a national movement of Christians engaging faithfully around the climate crisis from a distinctly biblical perspective.

 - Impact your campus, church, or community for good and be empowered with the networks and resources to be successful.

 - Gain valuable skills and experience in organizing and mobilization, advocacy and public policy, leadership development, and more.